 Monterey – 2 hours away

-Just a couple of hours down Route one is Monterrey.
-An incredibly beautiful city filled with attraction and things to do.
+Just a couple of hours down Route one is the small city of Monterey, California.
+An incredibly beautiful city filled with attractions and things to do.
 One of Monterey’s biggest draws is its incredible array of Wildlife.
-Seals, Sea Otters, Sea lions, Whales, Dolphins and a whole lot more can be seen frolicking in the waters of Monterrey Bay.
+Seals, Sea Otters, Sea lions, Whales, Dolphins and a whole lot more can be seen frolicking in the waters of Monterey Bay.
 Its the perfect spot to soak up some nature.
 And a visit to the Monterey Bay Aquarium will open your eyes further to the wonders of the bays Nature.

 Well worth spending a night or two in this “jewel” of a City.
-Especially if you are head south on route 1.
+Especially if you are heading south on Route 1.
 It’s the perfect gateway to Big Sur.

 Big Sur – 2-3 hours away